v-a-s-a/ricopili_bioinformatics/README.md

 I would recommend installing into a python virtual environment such as `virtualev` or `conda`.

-## Running on LISA
+## Running MAGMA

-Running is simple:
+Running is simple.
+On the LISA cluster, you should start a long-running interactive session and execute the following command:

     postimputation --mode drmaa \
                    --cluster-env lisa \